Tentative Course Offerings 2023-24

 FILM 325/3.0 Cinemas in Canada: Anglo-Canadian/Quebecois(e)/Indigenous Fall 2023

-This course examines fiction filmmaking from Anglo-Canadian, Quebecois(e), and Indigenous filmmakers, examining a variety of works produced from the 1950s onwards.
-We pay special attention to questions of experimental narrative form (such as documentary/fiction hybrids), national and Indigenous identities, and the role of various funding programs.
+This course examines fiction filmmaking from Anglo-Canadian, Quebecois(e), and Indigenous filmmakers, examining a variety of works produced from the 1980s onwards.
+We pay special attention to questions of intercultural collaborations, transnationalism, national and Indigenous identities and the various influences present in Canada's cinemas.
 NOTE Priority will be given to students at level 3 or above.

 LEARNING HOURS 108 (36L;24Lb;48P).